Semantic layers are finally getting opinionated enough to be useful

 A semantic layer isn't new; it's the "business translation" that turns raw data into actionable insights for real decisions.
 It is now necessary for AI, as it's a relatively new technology.

 40% of people who use Databricks still don't use dbt.
-Each BI tool has its own definition of "revenue."
+Each BI tool at use in your company has its own definition of "revenue."
+There are dozens of dashboards, but none of them line up.
 What happened?
-There are dozens of dashboards, but none of them line up.

 Your dashboards and model training data should both use the same "revenue" metric.